Import Vector Data

 - tag_nginx_log

-uri: http://${deepflow-agent-host}:${port}/api/v1/log # FIXME: Fill in the target DeepFlow Agent address that can receive data here
+uri: http://${deepflow-agent-host}:${port}/api/v1/log # FIXME: Fill in the address of the target DeepFlow Agent that can receive data

 type: http